digi-ron/AU-Falcon-SPUD-Project/Electrical/12VAccessory/12VAccessory.md

     > A picture of the location of the plastic blob.
 Locations will vary somewhat per fascia

-1. Using a drill and a 6-8mm drill bit, drill through the blob until you have at least cleared the first layer of plastic
+1. Using a drill and a 6-8mm drill bit, drill through the blob until you have cleared both layers of plastic from the rear housing and the centre fascia

     > Less damage to the original part may be achieved through only drilling through the first layer of the 2 layers of plastic melted together at that point, however this places both pieces of plastic at greater risk of breaking in later steps.
     {: .block-note}